Link velocity refers to the rate at which your website is obtaining or losing backlinks.

 Now Over to You

-In conclusion, link velocity is not an official ranking factor, but it still matters.
+In conclusion, link velocity is not a direct ranking factor, but it plays an important role in your overall SEO performance.

 Frequently Asked Questions (FAQ)